BartMassey/blackjack-prob/README.md

 Inspired by
 [this Reddit post](https://www.reddit.com/r/dailyprogrammer_ideas/comments/p04977/probability_for_blackjack_medium/),
-I wrote two Python 3 programs that calculate the probability of getting a 21 in [Blackjack](https://en.wikipedia.org/wiki/Blackjack) after drawing *n* cards.
-Since official Blackjack rules call for a loss after 5 cards, the programs produce results for 2, 3, 4 and 5 cards.
+I wrote several Python 3 programs that calculate the probability of getting a 21 in [Blackjack](https://en.wikipedia.org/wiki/Blackjack) after drawing *n* cards.

 * `bjs.py` runs one million simulated Blackjack games, and produces the probability estimates from this simulation.